CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 # Module 2 - Exploring Azure Security Center

+### Overview

+In this exercise, you will explore Azure Security Center Dashboard

+You will be performing the following activities to achieve the goal.

+* Overview of Security Center dashboard features **Azure Secure Score, Regulatory Compliance and Azure Defender**.
+* Exploring Security Controls and Recommendations
+* Exploring the Inventory capability

 ### Exercise 1: Understanding Azure Security Center dashboard

 1. Click on the Azure Portal icon on the JumpVM and login with the Azure credentials from the Lab Environment Details tab if not logged in already.

-2. From the left navigation pane, click on **Security Center**.
-You can also navigate to Azure Security Center dashboard by using the top search bar.
+2. On the **Azure Portal** top search bar search for **Security Center** and click to open.

 3. On the **Overview** blade notes that it now provides a unified view into the security posture and includes multiple independent cloud security pillars such as **Azure Secure Score, Regulatory Compliance and Azure Defender**.
 Each of these pillars also has its own dedicated dashboard allowing deeper insights and actions around that vertical, providing easy access and better visibility for security professionals.